Google Trusted Stores Merchant Guidelines

 Merchants must ship items within 3 business days of the original estimated ship date provided at time of order or provide a no-fee cancellation option if requested by the customer.
 Customers must request cancellation directly with the Merchant, not via Google.
-If a customer requests cancellation on a late order, Merchants have 3 additional business days to remedy the situation by either a) shipping the item and providing a tracking number to the customer and Google or b) canceling the order.

 If the Merchant fails to remedy the problem as described above and the Merchant nevertheless ships the order at a later date, the customer is entitled to the option of returning the items (in new condition) according to the Merchant’s normal return procedure; however the customer shall not pay any fees related to the return.

 If the customer does not cancel a late order and the late order is then shipped, the Merchant’s normal terms and policies apply.

 Customers may ask for Google’s help if they are having trouble with an order eligible for the Program.